-Retaken course.
-An "R" grade is indicated on the transcript when the course grade has been superseded by a later grade.
-Only the later grade will be used in computing the GPA.
+R Retaken course.
+An "R" grade is indicated on the transcript when a later grade has superseded the course grade.
+Only the latter grade will be used in computing the GPA.

 W A student may withdraw from a course by notifying the Registrar in a documented manner (mail, e-mail or Fax).
 If the withdrawal occurs during an active course, the student will receive a refund as per the refund schedule in the refund policy.
-A "W" will appear on the student's transcript and the credits for the course will be added to the cumulative credits attempted.
-Refer to the published academic calendar- dates and deadlines section for dates when withdrawal is allowed.
+A "W" will appear on the student's transcript, and the credits for the course will be added to the cumulative credits attempted.
+Refer to the published academic calendar dates and deadlines section for dates when a withdrawal is allowed.

-AW Faculty members or ECCU staff may initiate an Administrative Withdrawal (AW) of a student from a course based on lack of attendance or participation, or lack of connectivity.
+AW Faculty members or ECCU staff may initiate an Administrative Withdrawal (AW) of a student from a course based on lack of attendance or participation or lack of connectivity.
 Please see the description of these items below.
 Depending on when the AW occurs, the student may be eligible for a refund according to the refund schedule in the refund policy.
-AW will appear on the student's transcript and the credits for the course will be added to the credits attempted.
-If the student is administratively withdrawn from the class because of plagiarism, disciplinary action will occur resulting in the student receiving not an AW but an F on their transcript and the protocol described in the Academic Honesty Policy will be employed.
-Although students can be dropped for lack of attendance or non-participation, the student should never assume that s/he will be automatically withdrawn for any reason.
+AW will appear on the student's transcript, and the credits for the course will be added to the credits attempted.
+If the student is administratively withdrawn from the class because of plagiarism, disciplinary action will occur, resulting in the student receiving not an AW but an F on their transcript, and the protocol described in the Academic Honesty Policy will be employed.
+Although students can be dropped for lack of attendance or non-participation, the student should never assume that they will be automatically withdrawn for any reason.

-Lack of Attendance/Participation:
+Lack of Attendance/Participation

-During the first two weeks of class, students who fail to attend class meetings or class related activities or fail to participate without contacting the faculty member and making special arrangements will be administratively withdrawn from class.
+During the first two weeks of class, students who fail to participate (turning in an assignment, discussion post, etc.) without contacting the faculty member and making special arrangements may be administratively withdrawn from class.
 The faculty member is under no obligation to allow students to make up work they have missed because they failed to attend or participate.

-Failure to participate in a given weeks work will result in the student being placed on Attendance Probation and they will have one week to show participation.
-A failure to participate during Attendance Probation will result in the student being placed on Attendance Suspension and they will have one week to show participation.
+Failure to participate in a given week's work will result in the student being placed on Attendance Probation, and they will have one week to show participation.
+A failure to participate during Attendance Probation will result in the student being placed on Attendance Suspension, and they will have one week to show participation.
 A failure to participate during Attendance Suspension will result in course withdrawal retroactive to the last date of recorded attendance.

-Lack of Connectivity:
+Lack of Connectivity